ChaoticAkantor/CARPG/README.md

  https://discord.gg/JN6umuAt7H

 # What is it?
- This plugin takes the basic principals of SCXPM but in an attempt to simplify features and ensure balance and has many more ingrained features and alterations.
+ This plugin takes the basic principals of SCXPM but in an attempt to simplify features and turn it into a class-based mod similar to Killing Floor.

 # Classes?!
-Rather than having lots of skills, most of the old SCXPM skills were coalested into auto-increasing stats on level up and regen was merged into it's own recovery system, so technically you start stronger but progress more steadily with a lower-ceiling for power instead of everyone ending up immortal.
+Rather than having lots of skills, most of the old SCXPM skills were coalested into auto-increasing stats on level up and regen was merged into it's own recovery system.

+All abilities gain increased duration or extra charges as they level.
+All abilities require full charge to activate, but can be ended early to either refund cost or start recharging.
+Most ability features or strength scale with level.

 1 Frag/score = 1 XP, no nonsence calculations and bloated numbers.
 All XP is shared between players!
-And minion classes share XP with their master.
+And minion classes share XP with their team.
 No more hogging.
+Even in whilst dead or in observer mode you continue to earn XP!

 # How do I use Skills?
- Pressing Tertiary Fire (M3 by default) will activate your class ability.
+ Typing useability in chat, or binding a button to it and pressing it will activate your class ability.
+ Type bind mouse3 say "useability" in console and replace mouse3 with the key you want to use.

- Most if not all abilities are togglable and will drain class resource (default is called Energy) in some way.
-But some can only be activated whilst energy is full.
+ Most if not all abilities are togglable, but can only be activated when full.

 # Current Classes
 # Medic - Healer
-Toggles a healing aura with a very large radius, can heal yourself as well as friendly players and friendly NPC's.
-The minion class' best friend!
+Whilst active creates a Healing aura with a large radius, can heal yourself as well as friendly players and friendly NPC's every second, this includes other player's minions.
+Can also revive players for an increased cost.

-Can also revive players and NPC's at double the normal drain rate when triggered.
+Deals equivalent poison damage as heal value to all enemies caught in the aura.

 NPC healing is 50% stronger.

+Has a moderate recharge rate.

 # Berserker - HP/Lifesteal Tank
 Toggles a Bloodlust rage state, giving % damage dealt as lifesteal.
-Bloodlust recharges very slowly and drains very quickly.
-It relies on dealing damage to gain charge and maintain it when active.
+It relies on dealing damage to gain charge and maintain it whilst active as it recharges very slowly on it's own.

-20% of damage dealt as energy steal, does not scale with level.
-Gain a damage bonus the lower your current HP, that scales with level.
+Also gain a damage bonus the lower your current HP, that scales with level.

-Can be activated regardless of charge level.
+Has a slow recharge rate.

+# Engineer - Healer/Minion Hybrid
+Can summon a single friendly Sentry that heals all allies every second, has an extremely large radius.
+Activating the ability again will recall the Sentry.
+Uses duration rather than minion points system.

+Health, damage and heal amount scales with level.
+Sentry turrets are very brittle, so it has very high base health to compensate.

+Sentry heal affects itself at 20x strength.
+Can also hit it with the wrench to heal it by a large amount.

+Triggers detonation sequence on death!
+Medium damage.

+Any XP (frags/score) it gains is sent to you instead.

+Has a moderate recharge rate.

-# Engineer - Robot Minions
+# Robomancer - Robogrunt Minions
-Can summon friendly robots based on maximum reserve power via a menu.
+Can summon friendly robogrunts based on points remaining via a menu, robots with stronger weapons cost more points.

-Can be controlled with Sven NPC keybinds and teleported to you or destroyed on command.
+Points regenerate very slowly when not in use, number of points increase with level.

-They can be also be killed or teleported from the menu.
+They can be be killed or teleported from the menu.

-Teleporting pulls them around you in a circle and updates their HP from any gained levels.
-Manually killing them does not refund any cost, only reserve.
+Can be controlled with Sven NPC keybinds.

 Their health and damage scales with level.
-Robots have thick armor and are resistant to bullets.
+Robogrunts have thick armor and are resistant to bullets.

+Robogrunts regenerate 1% health per second.
+Can hit them with the wrench to heal them by a large amount.

+Triggers detonation sequence on death!
+High damage.

 Any XP (frags/score) they gain is sent to you instead.

-Always gets a pipewrench, can hit them with the wrench to heal them.
-Can potentially be revived, but triggers detonation sequence on death!
+Has a slow recharge rate.

-# Xenologist - Xen Minions
+# Xenomancer - Xen Minions
-Can summon friendly Xen Creatures based on maximum bio reserve via a menu.
+Can summon friendly creatures based on points remaining via a menu, larger creature types cost more points but have more health.

-Can be controlled with Sven NPC keybinds and teleported to you or destroyed on command.
+Points regenerate very slowly when not in use, number of points increase with level.

-They can be also be killed or teleported from the menu.
+They can be be killed or teleported from the menu.

-Teleporting pulls them around you in a circle.
-Manually killing them does not refund any cost, only restores reserve.
-All three minion types should attempt to eat dead enemies to regain their lost health when not in combat.
+Can be controlled with Sven NPC keybinds.

 Their health and damage scales with level.

+Creatures regenerate 1% health per second.
+Can heal them with the medkit, but it is not very effective.

+Can be revived if they die, is only considered truly dead once their corpse has faded.
+Can be teleported to you in revivable state.

 Any XP (frags/score) they gain is sent to you instead.

-Can be healed with medkit.
-Can be revived.
+Has a slow recharge rate.

 # Warden - Ice Shield Tank
-Can form an Ice Shield that layers over health and armor that has it's own health pool, making you functionally immortal against all damage types.
-Works best when used strategically to negate extreme burst damage such as fall damage and explosions.
-Whilst active it absorbs all incoming damage until it shatters, there is no bleed-through.
+Whilst active it absorbs all incoming damage until it shatters, there is no bleed-through, making you functionally immortal against all damage types, but does not stop recovery delay from triggering.

 Whilst active it will still recover over time, but 50% slower.

-Has to fully recover between uses, but can be ended early to start recovering at 100%.
-If ended early, any remaining health will be refunded over 5s.
+Has a faster recharge rate.

 # Shocktrooper - Power Weapon Damage Dealer
+Can equip a Shockrifle, can re-stow it by pressing ability button whilst holding one.
+Even if you throw it away, you will always get another.

-Always has a Shockrifle available, can stow it to regain Battery charge, meaning picked up shock roaches can be consumed to restore a large chunk of battery, stowing restores half of current ammo to battery.
+Picked up Shockroaches can also be stowed to restore a battery, stowing restores half of current ammo to battery.

-Damage of Shockrifle scales with level.
+Damage of Shockrifle increases with level, this damage bonus counts for any Shockroach you hold.

-Battery Capacity increases with level, allowing you to use it for longer.
+Battery Capacity increases with level, far beyond a normal Shockroach.

-Has to fully recharge between uses.
+Has a slow recharge rate.

 # Cloaker - Stealthy Damage Dealer
-Invisiblity cloak that gains a damage bonus, that drops as your battery loses charge.
+Invisiblity cloak that gains a damage bonus, based on how full the battery is.

 Becomes completely invisible to AI.

-Battery drains very quickly.
-Battery is drained a signifiant amount per shot.
+Battery drains by a large amount when dealing damage.

-Has to fully recover between uses, but can be deactivated early to start recharging.
+Has a faster recharge rate.

+# Poisoner - AoE Damage Dealer
+Can consume Spore Ammo Packs to grant Spore Ammo to all bullet-type weapons, adding extra radius poison damage.

+One Spore Ammo Pack fills 25% of your maximum capacity.

+Slow-firing weapons get a radius damage multiplier with Spore Ammo.

+Maximum Spore Ammo capacity, radius damage and Spore Ammo Pack charges increase with level.

+Has a very slow recharge rate.

 # Stat Scaling/Leveling
  Max HP/AP/Energy and certain ability features will scale with your level.
 Max level is 50.